 After an Earthquake

-After a sizable earthquake, buildings may be damaged enough to be unsafe for occupancy.
+After a sizable earthquake, buildings may be damaged and be unsafe for occupancy.
 Warning signs are large visible cracks on walls or foundations, or buildings leaning at a slant.
 Be aware of anything loosened in the earthquake that can later fall from above, such as chimney bricks or interior fixtures.
-Broken gas lines are a fire and health hazard, so if you hear hissing or smell gas, evacuate to a safer building without damage.